Hylotelephium 'Autumn Charm'

 This succulent is a naturally occurring mutation of Hylotelephium 'Herbstfreude', also known as Hylotelephium 'Autumn Joy'.

-Hylotelephium 'Autumn Charm', formerly known as Sedum 'Autumn Charm', is a clump-forming succulent with fleshy, gray-green leaves with serrated, creamy-yellow edges.
-It grows up to 18 inches (45 cm) tall and about the same in width.
-In late summer in to fall, white buds open to bright pink flowers that turn red with age.
+Hylotelephium 'Autumn Charm', formerly known as Sedum 'Autumn Charm', is a clump-forming succulent with thick fleshy gray-green leaves with serrated creamy-yellow edges.
+It grows up to 18 inches (45 cm) tall with an equal spread.
+In late summer into fall, the white buds open to bright pink flowers that turn red with age.